ReadyTech

 Designing student and employer portals to manage apprenticeships and traineeships at TAFEs.

-At ReadyTech, I was responsible for designing portals for apprentices and trainees at a variety of TAFEs.
 This project aimed to improve the experiences of trainers, students, employers and admin staff through a modern, intuitive and reliable student management system.
+This was a mobile-first design process, with web added in the high fidelity stage.

 What problem are we solving?